Albert G. Mumma: World War II

 In 1939, Mumma was posted to the David Taylor Model Basin, where he was promoted to lieutenant commander on 26 June 1940 and commander on 15 August 1942.
 There he conducted research into the design of propellers and drive shafts.
 He examined a problem with the skegs on the keels of the North Carolina and South Dakota-class battleships with harmonic vibrations, which was resolved with re-designed propellers.
 Similar problems with "singing" propellers affected the Casablanca-class escort carriers.
 In January 1943, he took over the Propeller desk at the Bureau of Ships, with the rank of captain from 1 August 1943.
 Propeller design was a critical part of all ships, and special propellers were designed and tested for PT boats and submarines.
 In early 1944, he visited Britain to look at problems with vibration in the new Implacable-class aircraft carriers.
 Once again, the solution lay in propeller design.

 On returning to the United States, he met with Major General Leslie R. Groves, Jr., the director of the Manhattan Project.
-Mumma became one of four naval officers assigned to the Alsos Mission, the others being Jacob Pieter Den Hartog, Wendell Roop and Henry A. "Packy" Schade.
+Mumma became one of four naval officers assigned to the Alsos Mission, the others being Jacob Pieter Den Hartog, Wendell P. Roop and Henry A. "Packy" Schade.
 The naval section of Alsos would investigate German naval technologies, but the main objective of the Alsos Mission was to learn all it could about the German nuclear energy project.
 All members of the mission had ultra secret security clearances, but none had been involved with the development of the atomic bomb.

 The naval section of Alsos flew into Paris soon after it had been liberated in August 1944.
 They went down to Bordeaux to inspect the captured German destroyer Z39.
-After the Alsos Mission became convinced that the Germans had not developed an atomic bomb, the naval section became the Naval Technical Mission Europe.
-They were particularly interested in the work of Dr Hellmuth Walter in the development of submarines and rockets.
+After the Alsos Mission became convinced that the Germans had not developed an atomic bomb, the naval section became the Naval Technical Mission Europe under the leadership of Commodore Schade, growing to a staff of almost 900 Navy personnel and civilians by the end of September 1945.
+They were particularly interested in the work of Dr. Hellmuth Walter in the development of submarines and rockets.
 Most of the targets that they were interested in lay in the British sector, so they worked closely with their English allies.
 In the last days of the war, the Naval Technical Mission was part of a 75-man task force, most of whom were from 30 Assault Unit, that made a dash for Kiel, entering the city far in advance of the Allied advance.
 The whole garrison of the city, some 150,000 men, surrendered to the task force.
 They drove to Admiral Karl Dönitz's headquarters in Flensburg, where they saw but did not speak with him, as Dönitz was on his way to surrender.
 They spoke instead to Admiral Otto Backenköhler, and persuaded him to sign a release for German scientists, so men like Walter could freely discuss their work with the Allies.
 From April to December 1945, Mumma also served as assistant naval attaché.